A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Theoretically-Driven Decomposition

 Then

 Hence, \textit{Plot} is considered to be identified in a sentence by an annotator if and only if the annotator detected at least one of the three narrative elements in that sentence.
 Next, we quantify how much of the inter-annotator disagreement is explained by each of the two separate levels of the annotation.
-For this purpose, we perform the following 2-stage procedure for each pair of annotators $A_1A_2$ and $A_1A_3$: \begin{enumerate} \item We measure the inter-annotator agreement for the \textit{Plot} label, to obtain the agreement for the first level of the annotation. \item We neutralize the disagreement stemming from the first level by discarding all the sentences on which the annotators disagree on the \textit{Plot} label, leaving only the sentences on which they agree.
+For this purpose, we perform the following 2-stage procedure for each pair of annotators -- $A_1A_2$ and $A_1A_3$: \begin{enumerate} \item Measure the inter-annotator agreement for the \textit{Plot} label, to obtain the agreement for the first level of the annotation. \item Neutralize the disagreement stemming from the first level by discarding all the sentences on which the annotators disagree on the \textit{Plot} label, leaving only the sentences on which they agree.
 By measuring the agreement on the remaining sentences, we obtain the inter-annotator agreement for the second level of the annotation. \end{enumerate}

-\section{Analysis \& Discussion}
+\subsection{Analysis \& Discussion}

-\textbf{Overall agreement.} Table~\ref{tab:agreement} summarizes the overall inter-annotator agreement.
-For each pair of annotators we report PPA \& $\kappa$ on each of the three narrative elements in the annotation scheme.
-We observe no significant differences between the two pairs in terms of per-element agreement (a max. difference of $1.8\%$ in PPA and $0.04$ in $\kappa$).
-It is, however, interesting to note the different pictures painted by PPA vs. $\kappa$.
-Among the three narrative elements, the highest average PPA ($92.8\%$) is achieved by \textit{Success}, while the highest average $\kappa$ (0.79) is achieved by \textit{Complication}, which is three time more frequent (see Table~\ref{tab:annotators}).
-This clearly demonstrates the $\kappa$ coefficient's advantage in compensating for class imbalance.

-\textbf{Factored agreement.} Table~\ref{tab:agreement_factored} summarizes the inter-annotator agreement factored into the two decomposed levels of the narrative annotation -- \textbf{whether} and \textbf{which} -- following the procedure described in Section~\ref{subsubsec:decomposition}.
-For each pair of annotators we report PPA \& $\kappa$ on the \textit{Plot} label (which represents the first level of the annotation), as well as for the three narrative elements given an agreement on the \textit{Plot} label (which represents the second level of the annotation).
-Differences between the two pairs, in terms of per-element agreement, remain largely insignificant (a max. difference of $2.1\%$ in PPA and $0.04$ in $\kappa$).
+Table~\ref{tab:agreement_factored} summarizes the inter-annotator agreement factored into the two decomposed levels of the narrative annotation -- \textbf{whether} and \textbf{which} -- following the procedure described in Section~\ref{subsec:decomposition}.
+For each pair of annotators we report $\kappa$ on the \textit{Plot} label (which represents the first level of the annotation), as well as for the three narrative elements given an agreement on the \textit{Plot} label (representing the second level of the annotation).
+Differences between the two pairs, in terms of per-element agreement, remain largely insignificant (a max. difference of $0.04$).